MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

     ![Default sharing link type settings](media/default-sharing-link-type-site.png)

 - **Site permission details**.
-On the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), a new experience lets you manage all site admins in one panel, view site members and visitors, and add site admins to sites that belong to Office 365 groups.
+On the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), a new experience lets you manage all site admins in one panel, view site members and visitors, and add site admins to sites that belong to Microsoft 365 groups.
 [Learn more about managing site permissions](site-permissions.md)

     ![The permissions tab in the details panel.](media/permissions-panel.png)